Domitnator/kentico-kontent-nuxt-module/README.md

 ```
 ## Note:
 By default Nuxt can only work with promises.
-Therefor you always use the "toPromise" method provided by the Kentico Cloud Delivery SDK!
+Therefor you always use the "toPromise" method provided by the Kentico Kontent Delivery SDK!
 RxJs operator's are not supported at the moment.

 ## Caching
 API calls can be "cached" (they will be stored in memory) client side via the "viaCache" method.